 Sturgeon are available in both the Columbia and Willamette throughout the first half of the calendar year.
 These fish are known for their tender white meet and offer anglers with fairly consistent activity.
 Seasons change from year to year so you’ll need to call or email to see what the availability will be for the times you’re considering.

 The Columbia River is famous for its oversize sturgeon.
 Some of these fish will way in excess of several hundred pounds, while a typical fish is in the 125 pound class.
-These fish have mouths the size of hubcaps and can really pull as you can imagine.
+These fish have mouths the size of hubcaps and as you can imagine, can really pull.
 Fighting belts and big time gear is the only way to take on these fish.
 I have people come from all over the country to test their metal against these trophy size sturgeon and have yet to see anyone less than impressed upon seeing these giants for the first time.

 The Columbia River estuary in Astoria provides sturgeon anglers with some of the best sturgeon fishing of the year.
-The estuary sturgeon provides fishermen with the opportunity to catch fish in as little as a couple feet of water as they move up on flats in search of clams.
-An incredible amount of water is available and often you’ll huge numbers of fish with no one in site.
-Fish that can be kept are what most people are after, but we’ll also regularly hook fish 6, 7 and 8 feet long.
+The estuary sturgeon provide fishermen with the opportunity to catch fish in as little as a five feet of water as they move up on flats in search of clams.
+An incredible amount of water is available and often you’ll hook numbers of fish with no one in site.
+Fish that can be kept are what most people are after, but we’ll also regularly hook fish 6, 7, and 8 feet long.
 For more on this great fishery, please visit my Astoria Estuary Sturgeon Fishing page.

 For any questions you might have, or to simply book a trip, contact us on our questions & reservations page, or call 971.401.0521.